 Self-identifying women and gender expansive people learn how we use math and computer science to solve real-world problems in this interactive four-day program.

 Students and recent graduates join any office location to meet our teams and learn about quantitative trading, software engineering, quantitative research, or business development.

-Undergraduates from China-based universities will explore how math and probability concepts are used in quantitative trading in this interactive three-day program in Hong Kong.
+University students from Asia Pacific-based universities will explore how math and probability concepts are used in quantitative trading in this interactive three-day program.